ubarsaiyan/bbot-richmessage-testbot/README.md

 # How to run the bot?

-Logon to [Rocket.Chat bot playground](https://bots.rocket.chat) and create an account (you will need admin rights) for the bot.
-Assign the role `bot` to it.
++ Logon to [Rocket.Chat bot playground](https://bots.rocket.chat) and create an account for the bot.
+(You will need admin rights)
++ Assign the role `bot` while creating the bot account above.
-Clone this repository.
++ Clone this repository.
-Run `npm install`.
++ Run `npm install`.
-Create a `.env` file according to the template below, replacing the credentials with the account created:
++ Create a `.env` file according to the template below, replacing the credentials with the account created:
 ```
 ROCKETCHAT_URL=https://bots.rocket.chat
 ROCKETCHAT_ROOM=general,richmessages